iZettle/api-model/README.md

 before they are sent to builder classes.
 The parser should work in the same way as a custom builder, except it needs to respond to `#parse`, with the raw response body as an argument.

+Parsers can also access the raw `response` object, like builders, by using a #parse method which takes two arguments.

 ### Raising exceptions

 ```ruby